Robotic Dog — Full-Stack Autonomous Robot: Computer Vision, NLP, and Mechatronics

 Stage 2: 3D Manufacturing and Assembly

-The 22 chassis parts were printed sequentially, with the largest requiring up to 36 hours per part.
+The 22 chassis parts were printed in-house on a Prusa MK3, sequentially, with the largest requiring up to 36 hours per part.
 Print parameters (infill density, wall count, layer height) were tuned per part based on structural loading requirements — structural members use higher infill than enclosure panels.

 Assembly proceeded in three sub-stages: